model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

     }
 }
 ```
-Preconditions (and postconditions) are specified using [**function contracts**](https://github.com/model-checking/kani/blob/main/rfc/src/rfcs/0009-function-contracts.md).
 Here, the `#[requires]` attribute is used to specify that `unchecked_add` requires the addition to not overflow.
 This ensures that the function operates within defined behavior when called in an unsafe context.
 While we directly leveraged the existing precondition in `unchecked_add`, not every function has an explicit precondition check.
 Still, we can write preconditions for unsafe functions based on the `SAFETY` section in the official documentation or the `SAFETY` comments in the source code.

 The same logic applies to the postconditions (`#[ensure]`) of a function.
 The postconditions describe the expectations that must hold true after the function is executed successfully.

 ### 2. Generating Verification Harnesses
 Sometimes, we need to verify a method for multiple types, which often requires writing numerous harnesses.
 However, these harnesses usually share the same logic, which makes it inefficient and error-prone to copy and paste similar code repeatedly.
 This is where [**macros**](https://doc.rust-lang.org/book/ch19-06-macros.html) come in handy.
 As an improvement, we can define a single reusable template that dynamically generates harnesses for different types using macro, which reduces redundancy and improves maintainability.

-In this next code block, we create a macros to generate verification harnesses for each method and type. it showcases the use of macros to generate reusable verification harnesses for different numeric types and methods, ensuring correctness without duplicating code.
+In this next code block, we created a macro to generate verification harnesses for each method and type.
+It showcases the use of macros to generate reusable verification harnesses for different numeric types and methods, ensuring correctness without duplicating code.

 ```rust
 #[cfg(kani)]